juice-shop/pwning-juice-shop/part2/forgotten-content.md

 * For your inconvenience the blueprint was _not_ misplaced into the same place like so many others forgotten files covered in this chapter

+:information_source: _If you are running the Juice Shop with a custom theme and product inventory, the product to inspect will be a different one.
+The tooltip on the Score Board will tell you which one._

 ### Retrieve the language file that never made it into production

 > A project is internationalized when all of the project’s materials and